CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 |:--:|
 |Specular material roughness demonstration|

 In our real world, a "perfect mirror" is a theoretical concept.
-Most objectives will have some imperfections on the surface that cause a degree of blurriness on the surface.
-We simulate this imperfect specular reflections using the `roughness` parameter.
+Most objects will have some imperfections on the surface that cause a degree of blurriness on the surface.
+We simulate these imperfect specular reflections using the `roughness` parameter.

 We implement this concept by perturbing the specular reflection direction by a random direction in a sphere with radius `roughness`.
 That is, we artificially introduce randomness that scales with material roughness to the scattering ray directions.
-As a result of this implementation detail, roughness of 0 results in a perfect mirror, where as roughness of 1 is essentially a perfect diffuse material.
+As a result of this, roughness of 0 results in a perfect mirror whereas roughness of 1 is essentially a perfect diffuse material.

 Above image showcases 1.
 Roughness 0 (perfect mirror), 2.
 Roughness 0.5 (glossy mirror), and 3.
-Roughness 1.0 (glossy diffuse) from left to right order.
+Roughness 1.0 (perfect diffuse) from left to right order.

 #### Environment mapping